Sunday, April 19, 2009

 Boston Marathon 1982: When Things Go Wrong!

 I am looking forward to seeing how all my friends do at Boston tomorrow for the Marathon.
-I hope they don't have a day like my college running coach and I had in 1982.
+I hope they don't have a day like my college running coach and I had back in 1982.

-At the BAA Marathon Expo I found my former college cross-country coach, Jim Whitnah, and stayed with some friends he knew in Somerville, MA.
+At the BAA Marathon Expo I found my former Wheaton College cross-country coach, Jim Whitnah, and stayed with some friends he knew in Somerville, MA.
 We drove out to the start to check out the course the day before the race and went out for some Italian food that evening.
 In the morning I dressed in my racing gear, but Whitnah decided to get dressed in Hopkinton.
 The day didn't seem bad at all and was nice and pleasant at first.
 Eventually Jim decided to get changed and realized he had left his racing shorts and singlet back in Somerville.
 What to do?
-The race was in less than an hour so we made a dash from the starting area to Hopkinton High School to see what Jim could find.
+The race was in less than an hour so we made a dash from the starting area to Hopkinton High School to see what he could find.
 I gave him an Air Florida shirt I was thinking of wearing (there was a promotion that might give you free airplane tickets if you wore the shirt).
 He cut it up a bit, but couldn't find any shorts!
-Eventually he found the largest and crustiest pair of gym shorts with paint stains all over them.
-They came down almost to his knees and were extremely baggy.
+Eventually he found the largest and crustiest pair of cotton gym shorts with paint stains all over them.
+They came down almost to his knees and were huge and baggy.
 These were the days when runners wore short shorts so of course he looked completely ridiculous.
 But that is what he would have to wear in the race.

 If you know your Boston History, this race was the greatest marathon of all time (in my opinion as Alberto Salazar and Dick Beardsley had their incredible dual in the sun).
 Knowing how hot it was that day in the glaring sun, those two runners ran such a "killer" race (and it did seem to kill the running careers of both of these two great athletes).